jakevossen5/102-git-workshop/README.md

 As you can see, this folder is just like other folders on your computer, but `git` is keeping tack of some things for you behind the scenes

-## Step 4 - Seeing our changes in GitHub Desktop
+## Seeing our changes in GitHub Desktop

 1. Navigate back to the GitHub Desktop application